 It’s so easy to walk into shops in Hong Kong and buy beautiful things, but how often do you wonder where they came from, or how they were made?
 We sat down with Teresa Littlewood, importer of Teresa’s Turkish Towels, to learn more about the provenance of her products.

-Teresa and her husband Tony have called Hong Kong home for many years, but on a trip back to the UK a few years ago, during a layover in Istanbul, they came across Turkish towels.
+Teresa and her husband Tony have called Hong Kong home for many years, but on a trip back to the UK some years ago, during a layover in Istanbul, they came across Turkish towels.
 Teresa says, “We were walking around the steep cobbled streets in the Karakoy quarter, and I was enjoying chatting to shop owners.
 My husband is Turkish and I love the country and the wonderful people and way of life.
 I noticed the beautiful colourful cotton towels and started bringing them back for friends.”